 When the police come to the scene of a domestic disturbance, they often make an arrest in order to diffuse the situation.
 Once charges have been filed, the local state attorney’s office will proceed with prosecution, even if the victim wants to drop charges.

 Charged With Domestic Abuse in the Tampa Area?
 Contact Me Today

 If you need a defense lawyer on your side immediately, call me today at (813) 221-4303 or click here to fill out a contact form.

 I offer more than 25 years of experience on both sides of the domestic violence criminal courtroom.
 As an Assistant State Attorney, I prosecuted hundreds of cases involving assault, battery, and child abuse.
 Since 1993, I have been aggressively representing individuals charged with assault and battery cases related to domestic relationships.

 False Allegations Of Domestic Violence

 It is a common tactic in custody disputes for one party to make false allegations of domestic violence or child abuse against the other parent.
 In many cases, the child may be coached to say or act in a certain way to make the accusations sound more believable.
-If you have been falsely accused call me immediately.
-As a former prosecutor, I saw dozens of these types of cases and know how to investigate and interview the child and witnesses to bring out the truth.
+If you have been falsely accused, call me immediately.
+As a former prosecutor, I have seen dozens of these types of cases and know how to investigate and interview witnesses—including children—to bring out the truth.

 A Lawyer Who WILL Defend You